 - Harmony — embrace the yang and ying

 As a child, Akoni surfed for fun but as he grew up he sought media attention and realized that big wave surfing was the ultimate way to name recognition.
-But through deep meditation, and by living the Tao, he was able to transcend common beliefs about surfing and began to feel the energy of waves as it moved through the water, through him, and dissipated on the reef, and he began to seek another path.
+But through deep meditation, and by living the Tao, he was able to transcend common beliefs about surfing.
+He began to feel the energy of waves as it moved through the water, through him, and dissipated on the reef.
+This led him to seek another path.
 He realized that riding the biggest wave wasn’t a notch on his belt but a way to experience the ocean’s energy in full force.
 Like many, he began to think of mother ocean as a creator, a woman, and tube riding became the ultimate way for him to experience the core of the sea.

 His quiet Hawaiian mother also taught him an important lesson: the Hawaiian concept of pono and how be in balance with the waves and the ocean.
 To be pono he needed to avoid elements of Hewa (wrong conduct) that prevented Pono (right conduct) in all aspects of his surfing life.
 She taught him that he needed to avoid coveting things with longing and desire, as he did with his world title and big wave awards, and avoid the restless yearning for these achievements.
 For covetousness leads to greed, deceit, and trickery, and must be avoided at all costs.
 Akoni found her lessons difficult to achieve in the highly-competitive professional surfing arena.